cortex-js/cortexjs.io/docs/compute-engine/api.md

   | MathJsonFunctionObject
   | MathJsonDictionaryObject
   | readonly [MathJsonSymbol, ...ExpressionInput[]]
-  | BoxedExpression;
+  | Expression;
 ```

-A semi boxed expression is a MathJSON expression which can include some
+An expression input is a MathJSON expression which can include some
-boxed terms.
+engine expression terms.

 This is convenient when creating new expressions from portions
-of an existing `BoxedExpression` while avoiding unboxing and reboxing.
+of an existing `Expression` while avoiding unboxing and reboxing.

 </MemberCard>